35 Genius Small Bathroom Storage Ideas

-Curtain rods that curve outward take advantage of unused open space to give you a couple of extra inches of elbow room in your shower.
+Curtain rods that curve outward take advantage of unused open space to give you a couple of extra inches of elbow room in your tiny shower.

 Renters may not have this option, but if a remodel is in your foreseeable future, opt for a faucet that mounts to the wall to create extra counter space.